CIBC-Internal/python/Doc/faq/library.rst

 sockets.

 To prevent the TCP connect from blocking, you can set the socket to non-blocking mode.
-Then when you do the ``connect()``, you will either connect immediately (unlikely) or get an exception that contains the error number as ``.errno``.
+Then when you do the :meth:`socket.connect`, you will either connect immediately (unlikely) or get an exception that contains the error number as ``.errno``.
 ``errno.EINPROGRESS`` indicates that the connection is in progress, but hasn't finished yet.
 Different OSes will return different values, so you're going to have to check what's returned on your system.

-You can use the ``connect_ex()`` method to avoid creating an exception.
+You can use the :meth:`socket.connect_ex` method to avoid creating an exception.
 It will just return the errno value.
-To poll, you can call ``connect_ex()`` again later -- ``0`` or ``errno.EISCONN`` indicate that you're connected -- or you can pass this socket to select to check if it's writable.
+To poll, you can call :meth:`socket.connect_ex` again later -- ``0`` or ``errno.EISCONN`` indicate that you're connected -- or you can pass this socket to :meth:`select.select` to check if it's writable.

 .. note::
-   The :mod:`asyncore` module presents a framework-like approach to the problem of writing non-blocking networking code.
+   The :mod:`asyncio` module provides a general purpose single-threaded and concurrent asynchronous library, which can be used for writing non-blocking network code.
    The third-party `Twisted <https://twistedmatrix.com/trac/>`_ library is a popular and feature-rich alternative.